 Career Launch encourages Club members ages 13 to 18 to assess their skills and interests, explore careers, make sound educational decisions and prepare to join our nation’s work force.
 Teens build their job-search and job-readiness skills and have opportunities to learn about various career paths through post-secondary school visits and business tours.

-Students do much better in school when they spend their non-school hours engaged in fun, but academically beneficial, activities.
+Students do much better in school when they spend their non-school hours engaged in fun, academically beneficial activities.
 Through Project Learn, Club staff use all the areas and programs in the Club to create opportunities for these high-yield learning activities, including leisure reading, writing activities, discussions with knowledgeable adults, helping others, homework help, tutoring and games that develop young people’s cognitive skills.
 Project Learn also emphasizes parent involvement as well as collaboration between Club and school professionals.

 Page Turners Literacy Tutoring program’s goal: to increase third grade reading ability for students at the bottom 20 percent of reading proficiency.